USS Little Rock (CL-92): Decommissioning and awards

+Museum ship (1979-present)

+Decommissioned and stricken from the Naval Vessel Register on 22 November 1976, Little Rock was donated to the Buffalo Naval and Servicemen's Park, later renamed the Buffalo and Erie County Naval and Military Park, in Buffalo, N.Y., to serve as a museum ship.
+She was towed from Philadelphia, via the St. Lawrence Seaway, to Buffalo, and arrived in July 1977.

-After her decommissioning, Little Rock was towed via the Saint Lawrence Seaway to Buffalo, New York, where she is open to the public at the Buffalo Naval & Military Park.
+She is currently open to the public at the Buffalo Naval & Military Park.
 On 16 December 2017, Little Rock was present for the commissioning of USS Little Rock (LCS-9), the first time a U.S. Navy ship commissioned alongside her namesake.